sveltely/sveltely.github.io/presentation.md

 Here I have two components called `App` and `Greeting`

-At the top of the file I'm importing `Greeting` into my `App`
+At the top of this file I'm importing `Greeting` into my `App`

-On line 6 I'm passing in a property to the `Greeting` component called name, and its value it just a string literal.
+And in the HTML part of my `App` I'm using that `Greeting` component and passing in a property called name, which has a string literal value.

 So now I'll open up the Greeting component.

-Like you know in React you access the data passed in with the `props` variable.
+If you want to access the `name` property being passed in, you just need to declare a variable with the same name as the property.

-In Svelte you just declare a variable with the name as the prop and then use the `export` keyword in front of it to indicate that it's a prop.
+Then you use the `export` keyword in front of it to indicate that this component can accept a property called name.

-You can also set a default value that will be use if the prop is not passed in.
+You can also give that variable a default value that will be used if nothing is passed in.

 I'll just show you the scoped styles.

-The `h1` color in the `App` doesn't cascade into the `Greeting`.
+Back in the `App`, the `h1` color doesn't cascade into the `Greeting`.

-And the `Greeting` can have it's own color too.
+And the `Greeting` can still have it's own color.

+Ok, that was a bit about how components are structured, Leona will tell us about reactivity.

 ---